 In order to assist communities in addressing urban flooding issues and promote the use of GI in the region, the District has been sending out a "Call for Green Infrastructure Projects" to governmental organizations (i.e. municipalities, townships, and various agencies) within its corporate boundaries.
 In 2017, the District received 47 project submittals and selected 19 partnerships to help fund GI installations.
 Due to the positive response to the program, the District again solicited project submittals in 2018, and received 48 applications, and selected another 20 project partnerships.
-In 2019, 41 more applications were submitted, with the District selecting another 20 additional projects.
-While the DRC figures have not yet been finalized for all the projects yet to be constructed, the total DRC for those projects selected in the three years is estimated to be around 6.4 million gallons.
+In 2019.
+41 more applications were submitted, with the District selecting another 20 additional projects.
+In 2020, 32 more applications were submitted, with the District selecting another 16 additional projects.
+While the DRC figures have not yet been finalized for all the projects yet to be constructed, the total DRC for those projects selected in the four years of "Call for Green Infrastructure Projects" is estimated to be 6.7 million gallons.